 - Clutter – Inventory stored in high-traffic areas, stacked improperly or fallen from shelves.

-- Poor Lighting – Inadequate stairwell, corridor or exterior illumination are especially dangerous.
+- Poor Lighting – Inadequate stairwell, corridor, or exterior illumination is especially dangerous.

 - Wet Floors – Slips and falls due to wet surfaces are especially commonplace.
 Spills should be cleaned promptly and the wet areas closed off with signage until the area is cleaned and dried.

 - Electrical Cords – Improperly routed wiring, such as electrical power cords in traffic areas.